elviejo79/literate_pro_for_beeminder/docs/16_Heaps.md

 ## 16.1 Priority Queues

-An interesting variation of a queue is a priority queue.
+An interesting variation of a queue is a **priority queue**.
 It is similar to the queues we studied in Chapter 9, but with one distinction: Items in it are conceptually sorted by their “greatness,” so that if an item is at the front of the queue, no item behind it is “>” it.

-I say “conceptually sorted” because how a priority queue is implemented is only the implementer’s business.
+I say “conceptually sorted” because *how* a priority queue is implemented is only the implementer’s business.
 It may actually be a sorted linear structure inside, but it does not have to be.
-All it needs to do is make sure that front results in the greatest item (or one of the greatest items if there are equal items in the queue).
+All it needs to do is make sure that *front* results in the greatest item (or one of the greatest items if there are equal items in the queue).

 ### 16.1.1 Linear Versions

 If we did implement the queue as a linear structure, we would not need to use any of the sort algorithms to keep it in sorted order.
-We could simply have enqueue start at the end of the queue and move the new item forward until it is behind an item that is “>=” the new item.
+We could simply have *enqueue* start at the end of the queue and move the new item forward until it is behind an item that is “>=” the new item.

 For example, suppose you are in a martial arts class, and the instructor is reviewing the techniques of individual students today.
 The instructor reviews  students in the order of their rank, so when you arrive, everybody who got there before you is already lined up by rank.
 To enqueue yourself, you move through the line until you are behind a person of your own or higher rank.

-This is an O(N) operation, which is better than the O(N log N) a real sort would require.
-(Well, insertion sort would also be O() in this case, because it would be using essentially the same algorithm.)
+This is an $O(N)$ operation, which is better than the $O(NogN)$ a real sort would require.
+(Well, insertion sort would also be $O(N)$ in this case, because it would be using essentially the same algorithm.)

-Alternatively, we could let enqueue be O(1) by just adding the new item to the end, and letting front and dequeue search the queue for the greatest item.
+Alternatively, we could let *enqueue* be $O(1)$ by just adding the new item to the end, and letting *front* and *dequeue* search the queue for the greatest item.
-This would also be O(N),
+This would also be $O(N)$,
 though with a higher average-case constant, since to determine the highest item in a list that is sorted only chronologically, it is always necessary to scan the entire list.
-(In the worst case, the enqueue in the keep-it-sorted method will also scan the whole queue.)
+(In the worst case, the *enqueue* in the keep-it-sorted method will also scan the whole queue.)
 In our example, the instructor would just scan the queue to find the frontmost student of the highest rank still in the queue.

-However, we do not have to settle for an O(N) implementation.
+However, we do not have to settle for an $O(N)$ implementation.
-Now that we
-know about trees, we have a way to do it in O(log N) time.
+Now that we know about trees, we have a way to do it in $O(log N)$ time.

 ### 16.1.2 A Tree Version